vyperlang/vyper/docs/interfaces.rst

 .. note::

-  Prior to v0.4.0, ``implements`` required that events defined in an interface were re-defined in the top-level contract.
+  Prior to v0.4.0, ``implements`` required that events defined in an interface were re-defined in the "implementing" contract.
 As of v0.4.0, this is no longer required because events can be used just by importing them.
 Any events used in a contract will automatically be exported in the ABI output.

 Extracting Interfaces